Online Marketing Blog

-So you think you’re a great leader?
-Let’s find out…I stumbled across a leadership self examination test a few years ago have found it to be fairly thorough.
-That being said, any self exam is only as good as the honesty of those taking the test.
-If you check your ego and pride at the door and give a thoughtful, introspective evaluation of your ability it is likely that you’ll learn something about your leadership abilities or lack thereof.
-Better yet, for those of you bold enough to place yourself under what might be the harsh scrutiny of others, give this test to your co-workers and see how they rate you as a leader.
-I have taken this examination quarterly for almost two years in order to chart my growth and progress and I suggest you do the same…
+Are you a good leader?
+Want to find out?
+If you’re looking to benchmark your leadership ability the following self-examination will give you a baseline to build from.
+While this test is not as detailed as more comprehensive assessments, I have nonetheless found it to be fairly thorough.
+That said, any self-exam is only as good as the honesty of those taking the test.
+If you check your ego at the door and give a thoughtful, introspective evaluation of your ability, it is likely that you’ll learn something about your leadership abilities or lack thereof.
+Better yet, for those of you bold enough to place yourself under what might be the harsh scrutiny of others, you can get the benefits of a mini leadership 360 reviews by asking your co-workers to rate you as a leader.
+If you’re game to test your leadership ability read on to take the exam…

 The examination is broken down into 10 sections, each worth 10 points.
 If you believe you possess a fully developed competency in a section give yourself 10 points.
 If you possess no competency whatsoever give yourself 0 points.
 Grade your examination as follows:

-As I mentioned above use the results of the exam to determine your strengths and weaknesses as a leader.
-If you find that you lack skill sets and competencies in certain areas seek out mentors and coaches to shore-up your weaknesses and more importantly use your professional advisors to assist you in leveraging your strengths.
-On with the exam….
+As I mentioned above, use the results of the exam to determine your strengths and weaknesses as a leader.
+If you find that you lack skill sets and competencies in certain areas seek out mentors and coaches to shore-up your weaknesses, and more importantly, use your professional advisors to assist you in leveraging your strengths.
+On with the exam…

 Section I: Character.